Chicago Opera Theater expands the tradition of opera as a living art form

 COT connects emotionally and intellectually with a broad and diverse Chicago audience through collaboration with our community.

-Beginning in September, COT will be led by Stefan Edlis and Gael Neeson General Director Douglas Clayton, who currently serves as the company’s Executive Director and joined COT in June 2015.
+COT is led by Stefan Edlis and Gael Neeson General Director Douglas Clayton, who recently served as the company’s Executive Director and joined COT in June 2015.
 Clayton previously worked with former Artistic Director Andreas Mitisek as the Managing Director of Long Beach Opera, spent nearly a decade at the performing arts service organization LA STAGE Alliance in Los Angeles, and is a stage director himself.
 He studied arts and business at the University of Southern California, the University of California, Los Angeles, and Florida State University, including completing an Executive MBA in July 2016.

-Clayton collaborated on programming the 2017-2018 season, and will assume full General Director responsibility in September 2017.
+Clayton collaborated on programming the 2017-2018 season, and assumed full General Director responsibility in September 2017.
 In collaboration with the staff, search committee, and Board of Directors, Clayton led the hiring of Music Director Lidiya Yankovskaya.

 “Doug is a seasoned leader in the nonprofit arts world,” said Fogel.
 “He brings an excellent strategic capability, an understanding of how to support artists in their work, and a commitment to engagement with the people of Chicago.
 He is dedicated to COT’s success and looks forward to bringing high-quality, innovative opera productions to the city in the years ahead.”